 Since this time, I have been approached by many seeking advice on investing.
 I discovered that most people – regardless of their profession and level of education – know very little about investing.
 Most of us know bits of information that simply don’t add up to a general understanding of how investments work.

 Tired of the same lost conversations, I wanted to recommend some good reading to people.
 There are a lot of great books out there, but they all lay down information assuming the reader already knows the basics and is ready to jump into their strategies.
 I decided to write a comprehensive yet simple guide that teaches investing from the absolute beginning.
 Loonie to Toonie is designed to initiate the novice investor to financial concepts.

 I am passionate about people’s desire to improve their lives through good money management and investing.
 Loonie to Toonie – Financial Basics for Canadians is a must-read for anyone who wants to feel empowered and knowledgeable before making decisions on their finances.
 I really hope my book helps you in your quest towards financial success and freedom!

 I invest my own money.
-I am not a professional with a license to handle other people’s money or offer expert advice.
+I am not a professional advisor with a license to handle other people’s money or offer expert advice.
 I am doing all this because I love to discuss investing and I want to be able to talk about it with more and more people.
 The information I present and discuss is not intended to replace any professional advice and assistance.
 Before investing in anything, read my book, understand the risks, and seek the services of the qualified professionals out there.
 The risk of investing is on you – that means any rewards that result from your financial decisions is also on you!